suvvenndu/docs.influxdata.com/content/enterprise_influxdb/v1.7/administration/upgrading.md

 ### Step 2: Remove the data node from the load balancer

 To avoid downtime and allow for a smooth transition, remove the data node you are upgrading from your load balancer **before** performing the remaining steps.

+### Step 3: Remove all `_series` directories

-### Step 3: Install the 1.7.4 data node packages
+### Step 4: Install the 1.7.4 data node packages

 #### Data node package install